momentumlearn/course/phase3-be/models-api-design.md

 category: phase3-be
 parent: Phase 3 Back End
 nav_order: 8
-published: true
+published: false
 ---

-## Objectives
+## 🎯 Objectives

 - Models for your collaborative project
 - Designing the endpoints you need
-- Setting CORS Headers
+- Setting CORS headers

-## 🎯 Collaborative Project
+## 🏗️ Collaborative Project

 Today you should have your models nailed down and be able to work with them in the admin and the shell -- that is, you can save them to the database and retrieve them, and all the relationships work properly (for example, can you create a new friend for a user, and query to see a user's friends?
 Can you write a query to see a user's friends' cards?).